JPLogistics/JPLogistics_C152/README.md

 - **Alternative Download Site: [V0.9.0](https://flightsim.to/file/2246/msfs-c152-community) - NOT YET RELEASED!**
 ## V0.9.0 (Work in Progress - COMING SOON - UNSTABLE)
 - Volumetric Lighting!
-     - Credit to "Uwajimaya" for this - Looks incredible!
+     - Credit to "Uwajimaya" for this - It is absolutely incredible!
+     - Check out the lighting when it's raining/foggy!
 - Avionics Switch fix
      - Logbook should now work normally again.
 If possible make sure flight starts from a parked area!
+     - The Master Battery switch now properly controls the Avionics!
 - Updated Checklists
      - All 'Normal Operation' checklists have been checked and updated to reflect real world!
 - OAT Gauge fixed
      - Dial now faces the right way up!
+(Bug exists - Need to investigate further!)
-- VOR Heading Selector now displays degree's selected!
+- VOR Heading Select Knob now reads "Select VOR Radial ([selected degrees]°)!
 - VOR Needle Animation smoothed!

+### Known Issue
+- Translations are incorrect for some Tooltips, this is mainly because I only speak English!
+  - If you are able to assist in the translations, please feel free to help us!

 ### V0.8.3
 - Balanced the default W&B values to prevent strong left turn in level flight due to weight
 - Increased speed of dome light knob

 ### V0.8.2
 - Fixed an issue when using Saitek Switch Panel
      - Unable to start using panel key

 ### V0.8.1
 - Corrected NAV1/NAV2 behaviour
      - Nav Ball 1/2 will disconnect when corresponding radio stack is turned off
      - Nav Identify Audio will no longer be played if corresponding radio stack is turned off

 ### V0.8;
 - Corrected COM1/COM2 behaviour
   - Radio now shuts down correctly (Not just turn off the screen) when the volume knob is switched to OFF
   - Works with vPilot correctly (Turning COM1 off will now terminate any Tx/Rx over vPilot)
 - Added 2 x Cargo areas
   - Forward (Max 120lb)
   - Rear (Max 40lb)
   - Note: Combined payload weight should _not_ exceed 120lb!
 - Corrected alternator charge - Battery now recharges correctly!
   - Also corrected Max Output to fit real world!
 - Radio Stack "initial" values changed for Buttons & Freq.
 - Initial work for upcoming changes (TBA)

 ### Credits to [@TheFrett](https://github.com/TheFrett) & [@DRF30q](https://github.com/DRF30q) for some of the changes made!